 3. Something Something Moral Dilemma

-It’s Batman show without Batman, so justice vs. vengeance played a big theme, with the Penguin creating a kangaroo court (just like The Dark Knight Rises) to blame and bump off Zsasz for last week’s bombing, as well as Bruce trying to save Selina from herself.
+It’s a Batman show without Batman, so justice vs. vengeance played a big theme, with the Penguin creating a kangaroo court (just like The Dark Knight Rises) to blame and bump off Zsasz for last week’s bombing, as well as Bruce trying to save Selina from herself.
 (Yawn.)
 I gotta admit, I laughed when I saw them bring out the guillotine for Zsasz, given how much people joke on Twitter about bringing them back for the one percent, as well Zsasz’s muffled last words.

 4. Riddler Does Memento